odecci-dev/govla-front-end/KC/Readme.txt

 - in Family Background Information Form
 - and in Assets and Properties
 • Modified some Mixins (_mixins.scss)
-- New Application Grid layouts for Assets anf Properties
+- New Application Grid layouts for Assets and Properties

+Third Commmit:
+• New Application: Completed Appliances and Bank Accounts Field Section
+- New Application Grid layouts for Appliances and Bank Accounts Field Section
+- Add and Subtract Button Functions (app.js)